APEC meeting to put climate rhetoric to the test

 "We in the Asia-Pacific should make the post-pandemic recovery a green one and take the lead in making a science-based response to climate change," he said.

-South Korea President Moon Jae-in said switching to clean energy sources amounted to nothing less than "a great transformation of civilisation" affecting all of humanity.
+South Korean President Moon Jae-in said switching to clean energy sources amounted to nothing less than "a great transformation of civilisation" affecting all of humanity.

 But the major climate-related reform announced so far has been an agreement to push for a freeze on fossil fuel subsidies -- an idea APEC leaders first touted more than a decade ago but failed to implement.